Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Study 2: Writing Prompts

 \section{Study 2: Writing Prompts}

-Our aim with this study was to probe laypeople' ability to come up with effective input prompts for text-to-image systems with a specific focus on generating digital artworks.
+Our aim with this study is to probe whether laypeople recruited from a crowdsourcing platform have the ability to come up with effective input prompts for text-to-image generation systems with a specific focus on generating digital artworks.
 The presence of style modifiers in an input prompt may indicate an understanding of text-to-image generation and how effective prompts can be formulated.